Sign-up to receive regular information on the Admissions process, Open Mornings and other Tormead events.

 Music is central to school life at Tormead.
 Pupils make music at over 60 events each academic year, with additional opportunities for informal performances.

-Tormead has a 20-strong team of Music teachers and instrumental specialists.
-Nearly 50% of pupils learn an instrument in school and a range of co-curricular ensembles enhances the music curriculum.
+Tormead has a 22-strong team of music teachers and instrumental specialists.
+63% of pupils learn an instrument in school and a range of co-curricular ensembles enhances the music curriculum.

 Wider Opportunities

 Music has taken Tormead pupils all over the UK and beyond.
-We hold a biennial music tour to Europe, with previous tours to Germany, Italy and France.
+We hold a biennial music tour to Europe.
+Last year our Jazz Tour visited the Black Forest and in 2026, we’ll be visiting the Netherlands.
 Closer to home, pupils have recently performed concerts, recitals and choral services at a number of venues including Winchester, Southwark and Portsmouth Cathedrals, G-Live and the Yvonne Arnaud Theatre.

 Many of Tormead’s outstanding musicians pursue music at a high level outside school as members of groups including National Youth Harp Orchestra, Surrey Youth Choir, Guildford County Wind Band, Guildford Cathedral Choir, and South West Surrey Concert Band.